-Developmental validation of the Investigator[®] ESSplex SE Plus Kit
+Developmental validation of the Investigator[®] ESSplex Plus Kit

-The QIAGEN[®] Investigator ESSplex SE Plus Kit is intended for molecular biology applications in forensic, human identity, and paternity testing.
+The QIAGEN[®] Investigator ESSplex Plus Kit is intended for molecular biology applications in forensic, human identity, and paternity testing.
 It is used for multiplex PCR in forensic casework.
 It was developed specifically for rapid and reliable generation of DNA profiles from blood, buccal swabs, and forensic stains.

-The performance of the Investigator ESSplex SE Plus Kit was evaluated with regard to various sample types and conditions commonly encountered in forensic and parentage laboratories.
+The performance of the Investigator ESSplex Plus Kit was evaluated with regard to various sample types and conditions commonly encountered in forensic and parentage laboratories.

 The validation study was based on the recommendations of the European Network of Forensic Science Institutes (ENFSI) (1) and the Revised Validation Guidelines of the Scientific Working Group on DNA Analysis Methods (SWGDAM) (2).
 The assay makes use of well-established methodologies for forensic DNA analysis.
-It co-amplifies the 15 polymorphic STR markers recommended by the European Network of Forensic Science Institutes (ENFSI) and the European DNA Profiling Group (EDNAP) as the new European Standard Set of loci (D1S1656, D2S441, D2S1338, D3S1358, D8S1179, D10S1248, D12S391, D16S539, D18S51, D19S433, D21S11, D22S1045, FGA [FIBRA], TH01 [TC11], and vWA), plus SE33 [ACTBP2], and the gender-specific Amelogenin (3).
+It co-amplifies the 15 polymorphic STR markers recommended by the ENFSI and the European DNA Profiling Group (EDNAP) as the new European Standard Set (ESS) of loci (D1S1656, D2S441, D2S1338, D3S1358, D8S1179, D10S1248, D12S391, D16S539, D18S51, D19S433, D21S11, D22S1045, FGA [FIBRA], TH01 [TC11], and vWA), and the gender-specific Amelogenin (3).
 These genetic loci have been characterized in numerous studies by other laboratories (4-6).
 Optimal reaction conditions were established, and the effects of variations in those conditions were assessed.
-The kit was tested in house and at independent external forensic laboratories.
+The kit was tested in-house and at independent external forensic laboratories.

 The effect of variations in buffer component concentrations is described using the example of the MgCl2 concentration (page 2).
-The robustness of the assay regarding variations in PCR cycling conditions and on a range of different thermal cyclers and genetic analyzers was investigated (pages 4-9).
-The effects of using increased or decreased PCR cycle numbers were analyzed (page 5).
-Sensitivity was addressed by amplifying DNA of known concentration in a range typically encountered in forensic casework analysis (page 10).
+Variations in PCR cycling conditions and a range of thermal cyclers and genetic analyzers were used to demonstrate the robustness of the assay (pages 4-8).
+The effects of using increased or decreased PCR cycle numbers were analyzed (page 6).
+Sensitivity was addressed by amplifying DNA of known concentration in a range typically encountered in forensic casework analysis (page 11).